 Xifaxan and Other Antibiotics

-One of the factors that is believed to cause or trigger irritable bowel syndrome (IBS) is the overgrowth of harmful bacteria in the intestines.
-Because of this, gut-specific antibiotics are often prescribed for patients with IBS, particularly those patients who complain of gas, bloating symptoms, abdominal pain, and diarrhea.1,2
+The overgrowth of harmful bacteria in the intestines is one of the factors that is believed to cause or trigger irritable bowel syndrome (IBS).
+Because of this, gut-specific antibiotics are often prescribed for people with IBS, particularly those patients who complain of gas, bloating symptoms, abdominal pain, and diarrhea.1,2

 Antibiotics are medicines that fight bacterial infections.
 They either kill bacteria or keep them from reproducing.3

-The most studied antibiotic in IBS treatment is rifaximin, brand name Xifaxan.
+The most studied antibiotic in IBS treatment is Xifaxan® (rifaximin).
 Xifaxan is minimally absorbed by the gastrointestinal tract, which allows more of the drug to remain in the intestines.
 Also, this means there is less of the drug in the rest of the body.
 Xifaxan does not seem to significantly alter the natural microflora (good bacteria) in the gut, and it does not cause diarrhea like some antibiotics may.1

 Xifaxan is a prescription drug used in adults with IBS with diarrhea (IBS-D).
-People treated for two weeks with Xifaxan may get 6 to 24 weeks of relief from IBS-D symptoms, including abdominal pain and diarrhea.
+People treated for 2 weeks with Xifaxan may get 6 to 24 weeks of relief from IBS-D symptoms, including abdominal pain and diarrhea.
 On average, people in a clinical trial with Xifaxan experienced 10 weeks of relief.
-People can be retreated with Xifaxan up to 2 times if symptoms come back.4
+People can be retreated with Xifaxan up to 2 times if symptoms come back.3,4

 These are not all the possible side effects of Xifaxan.
-Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with Xifaxan.
+Talk to your doctor about what to expect when taking Xifaxan.
+You also should call your doctor if you have any changes that concern you when taking Xifaxan.

 Other antibiotics for IBS